How to Prep Your Home for Sauna Installation | Sauna House

-Everything You Need to Know About Prepping Your Home for Sauna Installation
+Everything You Need to Know About Preparing for an In-Home Sauna Installation

-If you’ve been wanting to install a sauna in your home for a while, or the idea is just now hitting you as a great option for your lifestyle, there are a few factors that need to be determined first.
+It’s a great idea!
+Before you take the next steps, there are a few factors that need to be determined first.
 We sat down with our sauna sales manager, Rory, to compile a list of some of the most important things to consider to prep your home for a sauna installation.

-The First Decisions to Make About Your Home Sauna
+The First Decisions to Make About Your In-Home Sauna

 Traditional or Home Infrared Sauna

-First things first, there’s deciding what kind of sauna you want — traditional or infrared sauna?
+First things first, there’s deciding what kind of sauna you want — will it be a traditional or infrared sauna?

 Traditional Finnish saunas should be heated to at least 170 degrees, oftentimes they’re heated up to 190.
 They’re unique because you have the option to pour water over hot rocks, releasing steam and humidity into the air.
 Because of the water element, a traditional sauna will have a humidity level between 20 and 40%.